pei-connecttion/.github/profile/README.md

 ---

-## Contributing

-1. Check the **Roadmap** to see what phase we’re in and the current priorities.
-2. Open an issue describing the change (link it to a milestone/phase).
-3. Create a feature branch from `main`.
-4. Submit a PR with:
-   - Scope, screenshots (if UI), and testing notes.
-   - Any migrations and rollback steps.
-5. Request a review from module owners (Members, Finance, Resources, Dashboard).

-### Coding Standards

-- Follow the architectural decisions established in Phase 2 (roles, permissions, workflows).
-- Write unit/integration tests (aligned with Phase 5 testing strategy).

----

-## Security & Privacy

-- Handle member and financial data with care; adhere to least-privilege roles/permissions defined during system design.
-- Do not commit secrets—use environment variables and secret managers.

----

-## Documentation

-- **User documentation & training** will be delivered ahead of deployment (Phase 6).
-Keep `/docs` updated as features land.

----

 ## Team
 **Members:** Rafael Fernandes · Dinis Cunha · Pedro Fonseca · Eduardo Rosário · Henrique Lopes **Advisors:** Osvaldo Pacheco · Daniel Ferreira